Sitecore/developer-portal/data/markdown/partials/contribute/contribute.md

 ### Feedback, ideas or found issues?

 The Sitecore Developer Portal is under constant development.
 Do you have any feedback or ideas that can improve the developer portal please let us know!
-Create an issue in our [GitHub repository](https://github.com/Sitecore/developer-portal/issues), label is accordingly and we will review your issue and follow up if necessary.
+Create an issue in our [GitHub repository](https://github.com/Sitecore/developer-portal/issues).
+Please use the issue or feature request template, label is accordingly and we will review your ticket and follow up if necessary.

 ### Contributing Guide